uniquerockrz/Learning-Notes/Python/Intro To Python.md

 ## Printing And Inputting Stuff

-You can use the `print` function in python3 to print to stdout.
-Likewise, you can use `input` to read from stdin.
+You can use the `print` function in python3 to print to stdout Likewise, you can use `input` to read from stdin.

 ```python
 print('Hello, Whats Your Name?')